tanyaweaver/python-dev-accelerator/_sources/lectures/day21/frameworks_and_wsgi.txt

 .. nextslide::

-You began with the current king of the micro-framework class, **Flask**.
+You began with the most flexible of all the frameworks, **Pyramid**.

 .. rst-class:: build
 .. container::